All Over the Guy

 Story & Plot Summary: All Over the Guy

-Quick Plot Summary: All Over the Guy is a Comedy, Romance film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2001, All Over the Guy is a Comedy, Romance film directed by Julie Davis.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Dan Bucatinsky.

 Ending Explained: All Over the Guy

-The final moments of All Over the Guy reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of All Over the Guy reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch All Over the Guy?